-As at 31 December 2021 the Company has not adopted any standards or improvements to standards in advance.
+As at 31 December 2022 the Company has chosen not to adopt any standards or improvements to standards in advance.

 NOTE 4: SIGNIFICANT ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATES

 In applying the Company's accounting policies, which are described in Note 2 Basis of presentation and significant accounting policies, the management must make judgements and estimates that affect the amounts reported in the financial statements.
 The estimates and associated assumptions are based on historical experience and other factors considered relevant.
 Actual results could differ from those estimates.